 Submissions to TWC should be formatted according to the most recent edition of the Chicago Manual of Style (CMOS) using author-year style.
 Style for TWC issues 1–5 was based on CMOS, 15th edition.
 Style for TWC issues 6–25 was based on CMOS, 16th edition.
 Style for TWC issues 26 and forward uses CMOS, 17th edition; refer to chapter 15, "Documentation II: Author-Date References."
-In-text parenthetical literature citations should provide author name, year (using a, b after the year to differentiate otherwise identical citations), and, if relevant, a page number: (Jenkins 2006a, 3; Gunnels and Cole 2010).
-If URLs are provided, the date of the original post should be given; if there isn't one, date accessed is provided instead.
+In-text parenthetical literature citations should provide author name, year (using a, b after the year to differentiate otherwise identical citations), and, if relevant, a page number: (Jenkins 2006a, 3).
+If URLs are provided, the date of the original post should be given.
+Date accessed is not provided.
 Page numbers need only be provided for direct quotations.
 Although endnotes may be used, they should be kept to a minimum.
 Acknowledgments, which must list the names of specific people in order to be included, should appear before the endnotes.

 Preparation of references section

 The references section should include only works cited.
-Reference to URLs, dailies, newspapers, and ephemera may appear in text, without being included in references.
+Reference to general (base) URLs and ephemera may appear in text, without being included in references.
 Titles of texts mentioned in passing also may be omitted from the references.
 TWC prints DOIs instead of URLs for sources that have them.
-Authors may provide them if they wish; otherwise, they will be inserted during production.
+Authors may provide them; otherwise, they will be inserted during production.
 Examples of bibliographic format follow.

 Book (CMOS 15.9)